Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 1. I write about the <a class="secondary-a" href="/projects"> projects </a> I make in a way that I can revisit and study them.

-2. I recommend reading this <a  class="secondary-a" href="https://www.hackingwithswift.com/books/ios-swiftui/why-does-swiftui-use-some-view-for-its-view-type"> post</a> by Paul Hudson with this <a  class="secondary-a" href= "https://www.avanderlee.com/swiftui/viewbuilder"> one </a> by Antoine van der Lee for a comprehensive understanding of Views.
+2. I recommend reading this <a  class="secondary-a" href="https://www.hackingwithswift.com/books/ios-swiftui/why-does-swiftui-use-some-view-for-its-view-type"> post</a> by Paul Hudson with this <a  class="secondary-a" href= "https://www.avanderlee.com/swiftui/viewbuilder"> one </a> by Antoine van der Lee for a better understanding of Views.
+Thank you for your contributions.